ChainSafe/ssz/README.md

 Any update to a tree (either to a leaf or intermediate node) is performed as a rebinding that yields a new, updated tree that maximally shares data between versions.
 Garbage collection allows memory from unused nodes to be eventually reclaimed.

+#### Mutable wrapper for the persistent core

+A `Tree` object wraps `Node` and provides an API for tree navigation and transparent rebinding on updates.

 ## License

 Apache-2.0